 What does this mean for traders?
 Let's take the example of a blackjack player at a casino.
 When the player is on a winning streak, they might start playing it safe, betting smaller amounts in order to protect their winnings.
 However, if that same player is losing money, they may start taking greater risks by doubling down or betting more on riskier hands, hoping to break even.
 Investors exhibit similar behavior.
 Unfortunately, taking on excessive risk when experiencing losses tends to only make those losses even worse in the end.
 This applies equally during a banking crisis.

-The recent collapse of SVB serves as an important reminder of the need for thorough research when investing in financial institutions.
-It's a rough lesson for investors, highlighting the inherent risks involved in investing and the potential impact of one institution's failure on the entire industry.
+The collapse of SVB served as an important reminder of the need for thorough research when investing in financial institutions.
+It was and always is a rough lesson for investors, highlighting the inherent risks involved in investing and the potential impact of one institution's failure on the entire industry.
 To mitigate such risks, it's crucial for investors to diversify their portfolios and carefully assess the financial strength and stability of any institution before making investment decisions.

 For traders, this kind of event can actually be advantageous.
 One of the great aspects of being a trader is that you don't have to accurately predict how things will unfold.
 Your main focus is simply reacting to the price movements.

-Traders rely on a method called price action analysis, which involves studying the basic price movements of a security to identify potential trade entry and exit points.
+Traders rely on price action analysis, which studies a security’s price movements to identify potential entry and exit points.
 This approach is considered reliable and does not heavily rely on indicators or fundamental factors.
 Instead, it primarily looks at the historical price patterns of the security being traded.
-By observing and interpreting these price movements, traders can make informed decisions about when to enter or exit trades.
+By observing and interpreting these price movements with tools like moving averages, traders can make informed decisions about when to enter or exit trades.
+In fast-moving risk-off sessions, we often see correlations rise across indices and sectors, which means traders need to be especially careful about position sizing even when a setup looks strong on an individual chart.

 Cash plays a crucial role in a portfolio by providing funds for short-term goals and immediate expenses.
 While it's natural to feel a sense of unease during market downturns, it's generally not advisable to sell off all your assets and shift entirely to cash.

 Historically, stocks have shown a strong tendency to outperform cash over the long term.
-This is primarily because the value of cash tends to erode due to inflation, especially during periods of high annual price increases like the present.
+This is primarily because the value of cash tends to erode due to inflation, especially during periods of high annual price increases.
 On the other hand, the stock market, such as the S&P 500 index, has typically surpassed inflation over extended periods.

 When it comes to making investment decisions, each individual investor should carefully consider their own risk tolerance and investment objectives.
 Ultimately, finding the right approach for your portfolio requires thoughtful consideration and professional advice to ensure alignment with your financial goals.